ibm-garage-cph/devops-plan/03-metrics/README.md

 You may also look for the HTTP views.

 #### Generate some load
-GO back to the golden signals and generate some load....
+Go back to the golden signals and generate some load....

 ```
 for i in {1..100}; do sleep 0.1; curl $INGRESS_HOST/$INITIALS/productpage; done